 - Animals are eukaryotic.
 An animal cell contains a membrane-bound nucleus.
 The nucleus is the organelle that contains chromosomes that bear genes.
-Apart from nucleus, there are other organelles suspended in the cytoplasm of an animal cell, such as Golgi apparatus, endoplasmic reticulum, lysosomes, and peroxisomes.
-Animal cells lack plastids and cell wall, which are abundant in plant cells, algae, and certain fungi.
+Apart from the nucleus, there are other organelles suspended in the cytoplasm of an animal cell, such as the Golgi apparatus, endoplasmic reticulum, lysosomes, and peroxisomes.
+Animal cells lack plastids and cell walls, which are abundant in plant cells, algae, and certain fungi.

 - Animals are generally motile.
 They have the capacity to move at will.
 They can spontaneously and actively move by metabolically utilizing energy (e.g. ATP) during the process and with the aid of muscles and locomotory structures (e.g. arms, legs, wings, fins, tails, etc.).
 Animal locomotion refers to the variety of movements that animals use to move from one location to another.
 Some of these movements are running, walking, jumping, hopping, slithering, swimming, gliding, flying, soaring, and so on.
 Animals move for multifarious reasons.
 Some of the reasons animals move are to hunt prey, escape predators, and find a mate or a suitable habitat.
 There are animals, though, that have become sessile later in life.
 They become permanently attached to a substrate.
 Examples are barnacles, sponges, mussels, and corals.

 - Animals reproduce sexually.
-They produce haploid sperm cell (male sex cell) and haploid ovum (female sex cell) that unite at fertilization to form a diploid zygote.
+They produce a haploid sperm cell (a male sex cell) and a haploid ovum (a female sex cell) that unite at fertilization to form a diploid zygote.
 Conversely, some animals are capable of asexual reproduction.
 For instance, some cnidarians produce a genetic clone by budding.
 Others (e.g. aphids) are capable of parthenogenesis whereby they produce fertile eggs without mating.